Type 95 Ha-Go light tank: Design

 The Type 95 was a 7.4-ton vehicle with a complement of 3 crewmen: a commander, a hull machine gunner, and a driver.
 Only the commander was seated in the turret, hence he was responsible for observation, loading, aiming, firing the main gun, as well as decision-making and commanding the crew.
 The hand-operated turret was small and extremely cramped.

 The primary armament of the most produced version was a Type 94 (1934) 37 mm tank gun (not to be confused with the Type 94 37 mm anti-tank gun introduced two years later) with a barrel length of 46.1 calibers.
-It elevated between −15 to +20 degrees.
+It elevated between −15 and +20 degrees.
 The tank carried two types of 37 mm ammunition, the high-explosive and armor-piercing.
 For the latter, muzzle velocity was 580 m/s and armor penetration was 36 mm at a distance of 275 m.

 Secondary armament was originally two 6.5 mm Type 91 machine guns, but these were replaced with two 7.7 mm Type 97 light machine guns, one mounted in the hull front and the other in the back of the turret, facing to the rear right (that is, in the five-o-clock direction).

 The most characteristic feature of the Type 95 tank was its simple suspension system.
 Army officer Tomio Hara designed the bell crank scissors system.
 This suspension system became standard on the majority of the subsequently designed Japanese tanks.
 For the Type 95, two paired bogie wheels per side were suspended on a single bell crank and connected to a coil spring mounted horizontally outside the hull.
 The tracks were driven through the front sprockets.
 There were two return wheels.
 The suspension had troubles early on, with a tendency to pitch on rough ground, and so it was modified with a brace to connect the pairs of bogies.
 Despite this, the tank continued to give its users a rough ride across any uneven ground.
 It was provided with an interior layer of asbestos padding separated from the hull with an air gap, to isolate the crew from the sun-heated armor plates, and to protect the crew from injury when the tank moved across rough terrain.

 The Type 95 was fitted with a 120 hp (89.5 kW) Mitsubishi A6120VDe air-cooled 6-cylinder diesel engine.
 It was located in the rear compartment on the right side.
 The power unit gave it good mobility.
 Some tanks were fitted with two reflectors in the front of the vehicle for night operations.